 One of the most important things guests have learned over the years is PACK LIGHT!
 You need very little here.
 Pack so that you can easily carry your luggage up a staircase or down to your cabin.
 We do supply bath and beach towels.

-- 2-3 light changes of clothing that can be rinsed out is plenty.
+- 2-3 light changes of clothing These can be rinsed out and dried easily.

-- Bring something warm for our cool evenings, such as a fleece jacket and a pair of warm socks.
+- Something warm Our cool evenings can be cool, so bring something like a fleece jacket and a pair of warm socks.

-- Slip-off shoes or sandals (Hawaiian custom is to remove your shoes before entering a home).
+- Slip-off shoes or sandals It is the Hawaiian custom is to remove your shoes before entering a home.

-- You will be walking on paths at night with minimal or no lighting, be sure you bring a flashlight.
+- A flashlight, You will be walking on paths at night with minimal or no lighting.

-- The strong sun and amount of time spent outdoors can be more dehydrating than you might be used to, carrying a water bottle is essential for your energy and well being.
+- A water bottle.
+The strong sun and amount of time spent outdoors can be more dehydrating than you might be used to.
+Enough water is essential for your energy and well being.)

-- Bring what toiletries and sun screen you will need, as island shopping is limited.
+- Toiletries and sun screen – Island shopping is limited.

-- Mosquitoes can be out at certain times of the year, so bring an insect repellant if this concerns you.
+- Insect repellent Mosquitoes can be out at certain times of the year, so bring an insect repellent if this concerns you.
 Herbal products made with eucalyptus oil work well for many people.